Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/linked_open_data.md

   * XML
   * JSON-LD

 Standards are definitely a technological question, but again, other factors come into play that may influence your decisions.
+These may include stakeholders' and users' willingess to adopt certain standards or workflows using them ("Our users won't type angle brackets" for example).

 ## Referenceable Resources

 This is an information design question.
 What things do you want to represent in your website?
 Ideally, everything you might want to refer to should have its own (stable) URL.

 ### Examples
 http://example.com/person/123 (info about a person) http://example.com/document/456 (a document) http://example.com/document/456#ch1 (section in a larger document) or maybe http://example.com/document/456/ch1 (chunked large document with referenceable sections)

 Another important design question has to do with the "opacity" of your URIs.
 Should you refer to things using a human-readable name or a random id?
 Compare http://papyri.info/ddbdp/p.fay;;110 (P.Fay 110 is a citation to an edition of a papyrus in *Fayum Towns and their Papyri*, ed.
 B.P.
 Grenfell, A.S.
 Hunt and D.G.
 Hogarth.
 London 1900.) to http://papyri.info/hgv/10775.
 These resolve to the same document, which aggregates information about the papyrus. http://papyri.info/ddbdp/p.fay;;110 is the edition, and http://papyri.info/hgv/10775 provides data about the source document and the edition.
 The Duke Databank of Documentary Papyri (DDbDP) has human-legible identifiers and the Heidelberger Gesamtverzeichnis der griechischen Papyrusurkunden Ägyptens (HGV) uses opaque numbers.
 There's not a right or wrong answer here, but note that the DDbDP has to mint and redirect to a new URI when a new edition comes out, and HGV just has to update a record.
+This may be acceptable, or even desirable, but it does demonstrate that your choices about URIs have downstream consequences worth thinking about.

 ## A Recipe for Usable Linked Open Data